Are Potatoes High in Histamine?

 Potatoes and Histamine Intolerance

-Be aware of how you prepare potatoes though.
-As mentioned, frying them into a crisp French fry does nothing but negative things for your health.
-One study even found that French fries top the list of foods that are bad for health.
-(1)
+Plus, as mentioned, frying them into a crisp French fry does nothing but negative things for your health.

-You don’t want to eat potatoes raw either.
+On the other hand, you don’t want to eat potatoes raw either.
 Raw potatoes contain glycoalkaloids, natural toxins that can cause nausea, vomiting, or diarrhea.
 (7) Glycoalkaloid levels are highest in raw potatoes that have turned green or contain sprouts.

 Fried Potatoes and Mortality

-The study followed 4440 people for 8 years.
+Even if you don’t have histamine intolerance, frying isn’t the best way to prepare potatoes.
+A study followed 4440 people for 8 years.
 It found that consuming fried potatoes often was linked with a higher risk of mortality over the course of the study.

 They’re not sure why eating French fries might boost mortality, plus it’s only an association, and doesn’t necessarily show causation.
-But French fries are the least healthy way to eat a potato.

 However, French fries are often cooked in unhealthy fats and the process of frying potatoes creates chemicals called acrylamides that may increase the risk of cancer, although this is unproven in humans as of yet.
 (2)

 Despite these findings, Americans consume 116 pounds of white potatoes and about two-thirds of that are friend potatoes, including chips.
 Americans love their French fries!
-You can avoid the oils by frying them in an air fryer, but there are healthier ways to prepare potatoes.

 White Potatoes Nutrition